lightbluening/Traffic_Web_Performance_Analysis/README.md

 ![image](https://github.com/lightbluening/Traffic_Web_Performance_Analysis/assets/93415125/68e0dec0-fe6f-40a1-b1f7-e14683371e82)

 The database comprises 6 interrelated tables that contain comprehensive Ecommerce data, including information on website activity, products, orders, refunds, and more.
-For this particular project, our focus will be on querying data from two interconnected tables: "website_sessions" , “orders” and "website_pageviews."
+For this particular project, our focus will be on querying data from three interconnected tables: "website_sessions" , “orders” and "website_pageviews."
 These tables provide valuable insights into website sessions and pageviews, enabling us to analyze user behavior and website performance effectively.
 The website_sessions table contains 9 columns:
 "website_session_id": This column contains a unique identifier for each website session.
 It serves as a reference number or label for individual sessions.
 "created_at": The "created_at" column records the timestamp indicating when each website session was created.
 This information helps track the timing and frequency of sessions.